clairebilat/ada-2019-project-lost-and-found/README.md

 Analyzing other elements that can have an impact on the healthiness of food facilities in Chicago : the quality of life in different wards (or community area), the tourism repartition in Chicago,...

-It is too ambitious, but using the amazon database to see if some restaurants owner or restaurants are ordering food on it, then finding a way to quantify the quality of the food bought.
-Then we could analyze the correlation between this food-quality-score and the healthiness score of the different restaurants (this is made under the hyothesis that some restaurants are ordering their food on amazon).

 # Questions for TAs
 Does our project seem still reasonable and interesting enough for the purpose of the exercise ?